innovara/autoreply/README.md

 * smtpauth: true if authentication is required.
 * username: SMTP user.
 * password: SMTP user's password.
-* email: email address that would trigger an auto-reply.
+* email: email address, or list of email addresses, that would trigger an auto-reply.
 * from: email address that you want to show the auto-reply coming from.
 * reply-to: the reply-to email address the auto-reply receivers will see.
 Useful when using noreply@...

-5. If you want to add more email addresses, the JSON file would look something like this.
+5. If you want to set up a few email addresses that share the same auto-reply configuration, the JSON file would look something like this.

 ```json
 {
     "logging": false,